postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/observing-an-api.md

 1. Select your New Relic region.
 1. Select **Connect**.

-> You can also optionally select **Post monitoring results** and also configure an integration to send your Postman monitor run metrics to New Relic.
+> You can also optionally select **Post monitoring results** and configure an integration to send your Postman monitor run metrics to New Relic.
 This uses a different New Relic API key.
 Learn more about [configuring a Postman monitor integration with New Relic](/docs/integrations/available-integrations/new-relic/).

 ### Using the APM dashboard